Mpox in the Philippines: History

+2022

 Arrival

 The first case of human mpox in the Philippines was confirmed on July 28, 2022.
 The case involved a 31-year-old Filipino national who arrived from abroad to the Philippines on July 19, 2022.
 He also had prior travel to countries with documented mpox cases.
 The individual's mpox infection was confirmed through a reverse transcription–polymerase chain reaction (RT-PCR) test at the Research Institute for Tropical Medicine in Muntinlupa which yielded a positive result on July 28, 2022.
 The patient had already recovered at the time of the health department's announcement but is undergoing isolation at home.
 Ten other people, including three people from the individual's household were identified as close contacts.

+Earlier on July 23, 2022, Director-General Tedros Adhanom Ghebreyesus of the World Health Organization declared the mpox global outbreak a public health emergency of international concern.

 On August 6, 2022, the patient was discharged after undergoing the 21-day quarantine isolation to which no other person was infected according to the Department of Health (DOH).
 Other close contacts tested negative too though they are still required to complete their 21 days of quarantine.